openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-messaging/04-deploy-to-openshift.md

 For the deployment to OpenShift we are using the [jkube](https://www.eclipse.org/jkube) tool through the `org.eclipse.jkube:openshift-maven-plugin` which is configured in our ``pom.xml``{{open}} (found in the `<profiles/>` section).
 Configuration files for jkube are contained in the ``src/main/jkube``{{open}} folder mentioned earlier.

 After the Maven build as finished, it will typically take less than 20 sec for the application to be available.
-Then you can either go to the OpenShift web console and click on the route or click [here](http://spring-messaging-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)
+Then you can either go to the OpenShift web console and click on the route or click [here](http://spring-messaging-training-dev.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com)

 You should see the same web application as before.
-The scheduled Producer will continue to deploy messages so clicking refresh should change the values shown every 3 seconds.
+The scheduled Producer will continue to deploy messages every 3 seconds so you should observe a change in the values shown.
+The number of items in the list will remain 5.

 ## Congratulations

-You have now learned how to deploy a Spring Boot JMS application and a JBoss AMQ resource to the OpenShift Container Platform.
+You have now learned how to deploy a Spring Boot JMS application and a Red Hat AMQ resource to the OpenShift Container Platform.

-In the final step you'll verify AMQ is receiving messages properly.